notthetup/nodeboats-material/no-internet.md

 - Hence, using the MDNS version of the SparkCore firmware, you won't be able to use the original version of `spark-io` or Spark APIs.

+- You will have to __turn off your firewall__ to allow MDNS to work.

 ### Steps

 1. Open the [Particle Build IDE](https://build.particle.io/build/#code).